fabiencrassat/CurriculumVitaeBundle/Resources/doc/custom_cv_file.md

 </myself>
 ```

-And the bundle have some restriction:
+And the following elements have some restriction:

 *   ```birthday``` tag accept only the format attribute "YYYY-mm-dd"
 *   ```picture``` tag is the link to the filesystem of ```web/``` directory, so it is necessary to expose your file inside ```Resources/public/img``` of your bundle and launch the ``` php app/console assets:install ``` command